-Fourth, we conduct a placebo test and show that during the period that preceded the crisis both cash-rich and cash-poor firms were growing their fixed assets.
-The effect of initial cash holdings was only significant in the short term (and much smaller than during the crisis period) and we do not find an amplification of the cash-effect in the long term.
-This suggests that SMEs do not systematically hoard cash in anticipation of investment opportunities in the longer term.
-Finally, we exploit heterogeneity in our sample of firms.
-We show that the impact of cash was particularly large for young and small SMEs, in line with the well-documented fact that young and small firms are more affected by credit supply shocks (Chodorow-Reich, 2014, Ongena, Peydro and Van Horen, 2015, Cingano, Manaresi and Sette, 2016).
+both the crisis and recovery period.

+Next, we exploit heterogeneity in our sample of firms to assess if our results are driven by credit constraints.
+We show, for both the full sample and the sample of volatile cash firms, that the impact of cash was larger for young and (to a lesser extent) small SMEs, in line with the well-documented fact that young and small firms tend to be more affected by credit supply shocks (Chodorow-Reich, 2014, Ongena, Peydro and Van Horen, 2015, Cingano, Manaresi and Sette, 2016).
 Similarly, the cash-effect was larger in industries where credit conditions likely tightened more during the crisis.
-Taken all this evidence together significantly reduces concerns that our results are driven by unobserved firm characteristics that are correlated with cash holdings.3

 In the final section, we explore two potential mechanisms that can explain the growing investment gap that we document for the recovery period.
 The first mechanism relates to a shift in competition dynamics.
 During the crisis, cash-rich SMEs were able to maintain or even increase their productive capacity while their cash-poor rivals were forced to shrink theirs.
-This potentially gave cash-rich firms a competitive edge during the recovery period and allowed them to increase their income, reinvest these earnings and capture more market share over time.
-Cash-rich firms might have further advanced their competitive position if they were able to acquire assets at discounted prices from their struggling competitors or if their presence deterred other firms from entering or investing (Benoit, 1984).
-In addition, they might have exploited the weakness of their cash-poor rivals by strategically investing in R&D, the location of stores and plants, distribution networks or advertising (Campello, 2006) or by lowering their prices (Gilchrist et al., 2017).
-In line with this mechanism, we document a positive effect of pre-crisis cash holdings on market share growth and profits during the crisis which was amplified during the recovery phase.
+This potentially gave cash-rich firms a competitive edge during the recovery period and allowed them to generate more income, reinvest these earnings and capture more market share over time.
+Cash-rich firms might have further advanced their competitive position by acquiring assets at discounted prices, by lowering their prices or by investing strategically to capture market share (Campello, 2006; Gilchrist et al., 2017).
+In line with this mechanism, we document for both the full and volatile cash samples a positive effect of pre-crisis cash holdings on market share growth and profits during the crisis which was amplified during the recovery phase.

 The second mechanism relates to borrowing constraints.
 It assumes that the crisis-induced tightening of borrowing constraints affected cash-rich SMEs less compared to their cash-poor rivals.
-Larger cash balances protect a firm's net worth and, all else equal, make it less risky for lenders to continue to lend.
-Hence cash-rich SMEs more likely maintained access to credit on affordable terms during the crisis when banks withdrew credit more aggressively from smaller firms (Chodorow-Reich, 2014; Iyer et al., 2014).
-When credit conditions improved during the recovery period this might not have benefited initial cash-poor firms in the same way as their cash-rich rivals.
-The loss of fixed assets could have made it difficult for cash-poor firms to borrow if banks, which emerged from the crisis with weaker balance sheets and faced tighter regulation, preferred to lend to low-risk firms with sufficient assets to pledge as collateral.
-Furthermore, to the extent that banks take firms' recent earning history into account when extending loans (Ivashina, Laeven and Moreno, 2020; Lian and Ma, 2021), it would have been easier for cash-rich firms to borrow compared to cash-poor ones as the former were able to generate more cash flow and profits.
-Consistent with this mechanism, we find that cash-poor
+Larger cash balances protect a firm's net worth and made it less risky for lenders to provide credit to cash-rich SMEs during the crisis.
+When credit conditions improved during the recovery period, this may have benefited initially cash-rich firms more since banks, which emerged from the crisis with weaker balance sheets and faced tighter regulation, likely preferred to lend to firms with more fixed assets to pledge as collateral.
+Furthermore, to the extent that banks take firms' recent earnings history into account when extending loans (Ivashina, Laeven and Moreno, 2021; Lian and Ma, 2021), more profitable cash-rich firms would have found it easier to borrow.
+Consistent with this mechanism, we find for both samples that cash-poor SMEs experienced a sharper decline in their debt levels during the crisis and the recovery period.